JorisChau/rrapply/README.md

 is a list-like object and use base `rapply` to apply a function `f` to data.frame columns of certain classes via the `classes` argument.
-Using the `condition` argument in `rrapply`, we can apply a function `f` to a subset of data.frame columns using a more general predicate function,
+Using the `condition` argument in `rrapply`, we can apply a function `f` to a subset of data.frame columns using a general predicate function,

 ``` r
 ## Scale only Sepal columns in iris dataset